- Domiciliary care services, or visiting care, might be one of the first options people consider for care at home.

 Domiciliary care can be considered to be ‘traditional’ home care.
 It involves a carer paying visits to a care recipient at certain times in the day to carry out specific tasks such as personal care assistance or meal preparation.

-Who is domiciliary care for?
+When is domiciliary care suitable?

 For people with complex conditions and those who require a greater level of care and support, domiciliary care may not be appropriate.